 Oh, I'm creating controversy.

-Now, there are certain mitigating powers you could start passing bills that would keep funding the military and taking care of our vets and taking care of Social Security, stopgap measures, spending measures that you could use.
+You could start passing bills that would keep funding the military and taking care of our vets and taking care of Social Security, stopgap measures, spending measures that you could use.

-But in the end, I mean Jamie Dupree and I used to go through this day in and day out at the time what powers they actually had and what they had available to use and they didn't use.
+But in the end, I mean, Jamie Dupree and I used to go through this day in and day out at the time, what powers they actually had and what they had available to use and they didn't use.

-If you say to the Republican rank and file in 2014, we see a president that 25 times says, Oh, I don't have the authority of my own.
+If you say to the Republican rank and file in 2014, we see a president that 25 times says, I don't have the authority of my own.

 I can't do it on my own.